theYGE/connectome_innolab/README.md

 **This project aims to provide a platform for medical practitioners to detect disconnectivity in individual patient connectomes and predict the probability of a neurological disorder.**
 Currently, the prototype creates connectivity matrices (400x400) from pre-processed fMRI images via Schaefer2018_Parcellations atlas with 400 parcels [4].
 Connectivity matrices are labeled and augmented with metadata (age and gender).
-Then, a graph convolutional network [(see Model architecture)](#model-architecture), trained on samples from the [UK Biobank dataset](#uk-biobank-data) [5], encodes the image to a five dimensional embedding space.
+Then, a graph convolutional network [(see Model architecture)](#model-architecture), trained on samples from the large fMRI dataset, encodes the image to a five dimensional embedding space.
 A prototype binary classifier is implemented to detect anomalous connectomes (to be trained with further unhealthy connectomes).
 Results are evaluated with a probability of neurological disorder (anomalous connectome), brain regions summary using [nilearn](https://nilearn.github.io/stable/index.html) and the patients connectivity matrix.
 The project also includes a front-end (via React) and back-end (via Flask) so it can be easily web-hosted.